 “When we first came here, we sent six Americans and gave them three goals: get the revenue machine going, build a culture and replace yourselves.
 The last one is moving back to Boston in two weeks.”

 Dublin was ranked in 2011 by Forbes Magazine as the “best city to do business in.”

 “We’re very much more of a B2B [business to business] enterprise city than a consumer internet city,” told Niamh Bushnell to The Guardian, Dublin’s first commissioner for startups.
 “We don’t have a home market per se, so we specialize in areas that make sense to us and that are big globally.
 So we think internationally and connect internationally from a very early stage.”

 Scaling up by presenting remarkable and enticing, data-based content.
 Dublin's testimonial case resonates with what Chile is looking for.
-It’s a small economy, with a growing entrepreneurial ecosystem, and a plethora of great ideas waiting to be put in motion and scaled up.
+It’s a small economy with a growing entrepreneurial ecosystem and many great ideas waiting to be put in motion and scaled up.

 "To present to a broader audience new ideas in areas such as education, science, technology and start-ups, among other ones, to exchange experiences about innovation and entrepreneurship in the country.”

-The encounter is conducted by Chilean development agency Corfo, with the support of Asech, Fundación Chile, iF, Start-Up Chile, Club de Innovación, Fundación Teléfonica, Compite and Octopus.
+The encounter is conducted by Chilean development agency Corfo, with the support of Asech, Fundación Chile, iF, Start-Up Chile, Club de Innovación, Fundación Teléfonica, Compete, and Octopus.